Skip to main content

 For me, it was Twitch.
 I'd spend hours watching game streams, telling myself it was relaxing and helped me focus.
 But when I tried going three days without it, I realized how much mental space it was taking up.
 I had room to actually think again.

-The trick isn't doing more.
-It's being honest about what actually matters and finding small, sustainable ways to make progress on those things.
 Some days that works great.
 Other days I watch Flynn play and realize that's the only thing I needed to do today anyway.